Introduction: An Idea for El Salvador

 Economic Benefits

 The production of these eco-friendly bags has also led to economic benefits.
 It has created job opportunities for local communities, from waste collection to bag production.
-Additionally, these bags are could be exported to other countries, generating revenue and putting El Salvador on the global sustainability map.
+Additionally, these bags could be exported to other countries, generating revenue and putting El Salvador on the global sustainability map.

 Sustainability: A Multi-Faceted Approach

-The production of eco-friendly bags from fruit waste is more than just a waste management solution; it’s a multi-faceted approach to sustainability.
+Producing eco-friendly bags from fruit waste is more than just a waste management solution; it’s a multi-faceted approach to sustainability.
 This initiative touches upon various aspects of sustainable living, from environmental conservation to social responsibility.

 Environmental Conservation